davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 Do it like this:

 1. Introduce replication - done
-2. Try a horribly broken "broadcast" protocol that results in conflits/disagreement
+2. Try a horribly broken "broadcast" protocol that results in conflits/disagreement - done
 3. Use that framing to introduce the consensus problem
 4. Pull the consensus properties discussion we already had
 5. Springboard off the broken broadcast protocol by going back to a single leader
 6. Pull the single-leader discussion and the exploration of failover
 7. Segue into majority voting by thinking again about the metaphor of "consensus"

+Note also we could include this new broadcast protocol in the prelude to FLP.
+Basically that prelude should drop the idea that "every time we try to make it fault tolerant, we violate agreement" and instead state it like, "every attempt we have made falls neatly into one of two buckets: either isn't fault tolerant or violates agreement"

 -->